Humed-Muhammad/react-net/readme.md

 # react-neti

-This tool was created using hooks to handle network connectivity checks.
+This tool was created using react hooks and typescript to handle network connectivity checks.
 It uses polling to check the network connectivity status of your device in real time.

 # Example